psm1020/AVALANCHEMODULE3/README.md

-# ERC20
+# ERC20 CONTRACT

-This is a contract to mint,transfer and burn the token from a walllet.
+This is a contract to mint,transfer and burn the token from a address.

 ## Description